WIP: Cooking survival data, 5 minute recipes

 plot(coxs,col=1); plot(cc,add=TRUE,col=2)

-We now fit 3 cause-specific hazard models and generate competing risks data with hazards taken from the fitted Cox models.
-Here a complex situation with stratified baselines of some of the models.
+We now fit cause-specific hazard models with 3 causes (censoring as one of them) and generate competing risks data with hazards taken from the fitted Cox models.
+Here a situation with stratified baselines for some of the models:

 cox0 <- phreg(Surv(time,cause==0)~tcell+platelet,data=bmt)